 Our projects range from supporting small scale farmers to waste management on an industrial scale.We are currently installing solar powered slurry separation systems for farms in East Africa.
 Our recent USAID grant from Securing Water for Food is financing technology to decrease water demands and enhance the production of organic fertiliser.

 Green Heat is committed to improving energy resources in African homes.We have installed over 150 domestic biogas digesters and 40 kilns for briquette production.
-We are also expanding our access to finance schemes in order to increase the distribution of solar lamps.
+We are also expanding our access to finance schemes to increase the distribution of solar lamps.

 Green Heat works with businesses to offset carbon and give back to local communities.This year we had the pleasure of working with Walt Disney Studios, during their filming of Queen of Katwe.
 We won the design bid to construct a large-scale bio-digester for the new school they have funded in the Namuwongo slum of Kampala.